jdonszelmann/mapfm-client/README.md

-# MMAPF Client
+# MAPFM Client

 This is a client library for the https://mapf.nl/ MMAPF problems
-## The MMAPF problem
+## The MAPFM problem
-MAPFW is an abbreviation of  "Matching in multi-agent pathfinding".
+MAPFM is an abbreviation of  "Matching in multi-agent pathfinding".
-With MAPFW problems, you are given:
+With MAPFM problems, you are given:
 -	A grid/maze
 -	A list of agent starting positions (each agent has a color)
 -	A list of agent goal positions (each goal has a color)